Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 title: Security Marks and Classification
 ---

-You can add security controls to files, records, folders, and categories so that only users with the required security level can view or access them.
+You can add security controls to files, records, folders, and {% include tooltip.html word="category" text="categories" %} so that only users with the required security level can view or access them.

 >**Note:** When you install **Enterprise** the Security Controls features are installed at the same time.